BlockopolisCoding/Blockopolis-Home/src/guidelines/uploading.md

 We do not allow furries on Blockopolis.
 Your project will be removed if a furry is shown.
 Furry profile pictures will be replaced with the default block profile picture.
 If your profile states that you are a furry, you will be banned from Blockopolis.
+Joking about being a furry will bet you banned from Blockopolis, reguardless of proof.
+This is to avoid false reports.

 # Copyright
 You are responsible for making sure you have the necessary rights, licenses, or permission for any user-generated content you submit to Blockopolis.